ShuttleBrowser/Shuttle/README.md

   </a>
 </div><br>

-> This project is currently unmaintained.<br>Feel free to fork it bring it up to date !
+> This project is currently unmaintained.<br>Feel free to fork it and bringing it up to date !

 ## Installation